Kohlberg Theory of Moral Development-B.Ed Notes

 3. Moral Dilemma: Confusion between the right and wrong

-Example: You have an SSC, Bank and Teaching Exam on the same day you might have confused to choose the right one
+Example: You have an SSC, Bank and Teaching Exam on the same day, and you might be confused to choose the right one

 Example: Vote for the right Politician is moral reasoning